Best Android Phone Under $700

 I have good news for those of you ruing the day that the first phablet was ever announced.
 Google's Pixel smartphone is a mere 5 inches, so those of you with smaller hands and diminutive pockets can rest easy knowing that there is flagship-level, feature-packed Android phone out there that doesn't take up so much room.

 The Pixel is impressive on the inside, too.
-It's got the latest Snapdragon 821 processor and 4GB of RAM.
-You can purchase it with up to 128GB of storage, though if you decide to stick to the alternative 32GB option, Google will still offer unlimited Photo uploads for your pictures.
+It's got a Snapdragon 821 processor and 4GB of RAM.
+You can purchase it with up to 128GB of storage, though if you decide to stick to the alternative 32GB option, Google will still offer unlimited photo uploads for your pictures.
 The Pixel also boasts impressive camera performance that nearly bests the Samsung Galaxy S8's.

 Bottom line: If you're looking for the smartphone that best represents Google's Android, go Pixel.